FtmsdtHosseini/IDPL-PFOD/README.md

   + 3% blur.

   + 2% both blur and one type of distortion.

++ we generated IDPL-LSPOD's images by using the Python programming language.

 + To generate images, 11 common Persian fonts with 2 font styles and 7 font sizes have been used.

 + To record image information, we have created a file that has 7 columns and 30,138 rows, each row corresponding to an image.

 ## Summery of IDPL-LSPOD
 |#######| **Plain white** | **Noisy** | **Texture** | **Total image**| **Total Lines** | **Total Words** |
 :-:|:-:|:-:|:-:|:-:|:-:|:-: